matthewwo/spartanX/readme.md

 }
 ```

-Or use lamda expression when you compile it in C++ 1x
+Or use lamda expression when you compile it with C++ 1x
 ```C++
 #include "spartanX.h"